Configuring for multi-client use

 Now that you have created a custom 'client' field for each resource, you must also tailor the permissions so this field is not accessible to them, as you (most likely) do not want them to see your client list, or to be able to change the ownership of the resource.
 Here follows an example of the permissions you may wish to assign to your new user profile:

-f - Specifying the f permissions (rather than using 'f*') will mean this user group is only shown the fields you want, and you can exclude the new 'client' field you have created.
-Please note: the specific f numbers you require may be different for your version of ResourceSpace.
+Specifying the 'Can see field...' permissions (rather than using 'Can see all fields') will mean this user group is only shown the fields you want, and you can exclude the new 'client' field you have created.
+Please note: the specific 'Can see field...' numbers you require may be different for your version of ResourceSpace.
 Please be sure to check which fields you need.

-d - Set 'resource creation' permission of each client user group to 'd', rather than 'c' so that you can assign the resource to the client, rather than them doing it themselves
+Set the resource creation permission of each client user group to 'normal users; resources go to 'Pending Submission' state via My Contributions', rather than 'admin users; resources go to 'Active' state' so that you can assign the resource to the client, rather than them doing it themselves

 Create your users